Annapurna0311/Annapurna0311/README.md

 # 💫 About Me:
-🔭 I’m a Student @Chandigarh University<br>🌱 I’m currently indulged in learning frontend web development and algorithms<br>💬
+🔭 I’m a Student @Chandigarh University<br>🌱 I’m currently indulged in learning frontend web development and algorithms<br>💬 Development & problem solving

 ## 🌐 Connect With Me: